 Jesus taught us to pray after the pattern of the Lord’s prayer listed in Matthew 6:9-13.
 The context shows that this prayer is given as a model in contrast with the “vain repetitions” and “much speaking” of heathen prayers which were characteristics that had been used by the religious leaders or the Pharisees (Matthew 6: 7).
-Jesus instructed His followers saying, “Be not ye therefore like unto them,” but “after this manner therefore pray ye” (vs. 8, 9).
-While the Lord’s prayer is our model prayer, we should not limit our communion with God to repeating the Lord’s prayer.
+Jesus instructed His followers saying, “Be not ye therefore like unto them,” but “after this manner therefore pray ye” (verses 8, 9).

 Prayer had become lengthy and repetitious, and its sincerity of thought and expression was hidden by an objective literary form.
 It may have been beautiful in words but sometimes lacking in sincerity of heart (Matthew 6:.
 7, 8).
 In the Lord’s Prayer, Jesus delivered from the the literary redundancy that which was important and returned it to a simple and brief form with full meaning so that it could be understood by the most people.